SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/instances.md

 #### lex

 »⟮A lexeme⟯« is ⟮＿a lexeme unit＿⟯ that ⟮is a single word⟯.
-Most commonly, ⟮the distinction between⟯ ⟮＿lexeme＿⟯ and ⟮c_;＿lexical unit＿⟯ is ⟮not at issue⟯.
+Most commonly, ⟮the distinction between⟯ ⟮＿lexeme＿⟯ and ⟮c_;＿lexemic unit＿⟯ is ⟮not at issue⟯.

 #### pract